Efflatun/HashMap/README.md

 # HashMap
 exampleAlgorithms
-working on some self-improvement algorithms.
+working on some self improvement algorithms.